-Let’s politely call “Ice” a “homage” to the classic 80s horror movie The Thing, where a group of researchers in Antarctica find themselves the target of an extraterrestrial parasite that inhabits the occupant before turning them homicidal and killing them.
-When Mulder and Scully travel to the Artic, to a remote research facility, along with 3 other doctors, a pilot and a dog to investigate the murder-suicide of the previous inhabitants, paranoia looms large.
+Let’s politely call “Ice” a “homage” to the classic 80's horror movie The Thing, where a group of researchers in Antarctica find themselves the target of an extraterrestrial parasite that inhabits the occupant before turning them homicidal and killing them.
+When Mulder and Scully travel to a remote research facility in the Artic, alongside 3 other doctors, a pilot and a dog, in order to investigate the murder-suicide of the previous inhabitants, paranoia looms large.

 Still in the early days of the Mulder/Scully partnership, the episode focuses on the distrust between the pair, implanted by the higher-powers who paired them up.
 Though their partnership has already been well cemented, the lingering doubts on the validity of their persona being projected remains lodged in each of their consciousnesses.

-In the confines of the research facility, with the mystery of the deaths of the scientists there before them, violent events beginning to unfold, and an impending storm putting paid to any hopes of escape, their new found loyalty is truly put to the test.
+In the confines of the research facility, with the mystery of the deaths of the scientists there before them, violent events beginning to unfold.
+When an impending storm putting paid to any hopes of escape, their new found loyalty is truly put to the test.

 The close confines, single swinging-lightbulb, and high-tension urgency in their exchange imbues a life-or-death conversation with a whole lot of heat.
 Mulder imploring Scully not to infect him, in classic impassioned whispers close to her face, show Mulder’s desperation to convince his sceptical partner of his innocence.

-In the course of the first few seasons we see Scully put her hands on Mulder’s face and head plenty of times (due to his attraction to injury) but this scene has a different tone and fever to it, that gives it a sexual tension not seen in many other softer, bonding exchanges.
+In the course of the first few seasons we see Scully put her hands on Mulder’s face and head plenty of times (due to his propesnity for injury) but this scene has a different tone and fever to it, that gives it a sexual tension not seen in many other softer, bonding exchanges.

 See a clip here: